VoxeLibre/VoxeLibre/MISSING_ENGINE_FEATURES.md

 - Set frequency in which players lose breath.
 2 seconds are hardcoded in Minetest, in Minecraft it's 1 second
 - Set damage frequency of `damage_per_second`.
 In Minecraft many things damage players every half-second rather than every second
 - Possible to damage players directly when they are with the head inside.
 This allows to add Minecraft-like suffocation

+#### Nice-to-haye
+- Utility function to rotate pillar-like nodes, requiring only 3 possible orientations (X, Y, Z).
+Basically this is `minetest.rotate_node` but with less orientations; the purpur pillar would mess up if a mirrored rotation would be possible.
+This is already implemented in MCL2, See `mcl_util` for more infos